By Elizabeth Broomhall

 The initial public offering (IPO) for Qatar Airways is also off the cards in the short term, Al Baker said, but would definitely happen further down the line.

-He added that it was unlikely to be this year or next year, and would be dictated by the speed of economic recovery.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+He added that it was unlikely to be this year or next year, and would be dictated by the speed of economic recovery.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 With great regret the behaviour of Al Baker in Montreal representing Qatar Airways has ended any chance of additional landing slots in Canada for his Airline.
 Al Baker was quoted using fowl language and belligerent attitude and demeaning the Federal government in a public forum and press conference.As a Foreign guest in Canada this is unexceptable.
 After all this simply a business meeting not life and death issues and becoming emotional to the point of rudeness, show immaturity for and CEO of a major Airline.
 The continual flow of Middle East Ceos to Canada has done nothing to promote themselves here.Now they are coming to Canada to be rude?
 They are not welcome here there is no crisis here, all is well has this point not been made numerous times.
 We here do not want to be impolite but please stop.